 Real talk: Guilty pleasures are the best.
 Love is Blind?
 A soothing balm.
 The Fast & Furious film franchise?
 My medicine.
 Boxed cake mix?
 Especially.

 When it comes to unbridled enthusiasm about guilty pleasures, I’m also very suggestible.
-After reading Sohla El-Waylly’s breathless recommendation for Ghirardelli’s dark chocolate boxed brownie mix in Bon Appétit, I had an almost immediate urge to face plant into a batch myself.
+After reading Sohla El-Waylly’s breathless recommendation for Ghirardelli’s dark chocolate boxed brownie mix, I had an almost immediate urge to face plant into a batch myself.
 Can you blame me?
 She describes the edges as “a little crunchy and a lot chewy while the middle has just the right amount of soft doughy texture and melty chocolate.”

 The problem is, Ghirardelli’s boxed brownie mixes aren’t widely available in Canada.
-I’ve tried No Frills, Loblaw’s, Sobeys, Costco—and the few options available on Amazon run upwards of $50 for a six-box pack, which isn’t exactly a level of commitment I’m willing to make for an impulse bake project.
+I’ve tried No Frills, Loblaws, Sobeys, Costco—and the few options available on Amazon run upwards of $15 for a box, which isn’t exactly a level of commitment I’m willing to make for an impulse bake project.

-So I did the next most impulse-y thing: I picked up every brand of boxed brownie mix I could find at my local grocery stores, baked them all, and asked staff at Chatelaine, Today’s Parent, and Flare to pick their favourite.
+So I did the next most impulse-y thing: I picked up every brand of boxed brownie mix I could find at my local grocery stores, baked them all, and asked staff at Chatelaine, Today’s Parent, and Flare to pick their favourite (Editor’s Note: This taste-test occurred pre-pandemic).

 Here, in no particular order, is what we tried: